-^{}If all parking is confined to the side and rear of the building, the setback may be reduced to the average of buildings located within one hundred fifty (150) feet in either direction on the same side of the street.
+If all parking is confined to the side and rear of the building, the setback may be reduced to the average of buildings located within one hundred fifty (150) feet in either direction on the same side of the street.
+Single family dwellings with both public water and sewer may utilize this setback averaging without confining parking to the side or rear of a building.